 Benefits of Using IPA

 You can use rubbing alcohol in a hospital setting to clean the skin in surgical procedures or disinfect equipment such as thermometers.
+Isopropyl alcohol is an excellent cleaning and disinfecting agent, which can be used to cost-effectively clean environments like a laboratory.
 You can also use IPA to clean surfaces prone to contamination with bacteria and viruses.

 Research shows that the solvent is effective against the COVID-19 virus.
 Therefore, use 70-95% Isopropyl alcohol for the best effect.